jedi4ever/test-sshd.js/README.md

 > Because there is nothing like the real thing

-Way too many code that uses ssh isn't tested because mocking and stubbing an ssh servers is hard.
+Way too many code that uses ssh isn't tested because mocking and stubbing sshd servers is hard.

 # How
 It starts a sshd with the correct arguments so that: